 The time has passed, and I realized that people can control strokes.
 This problem is not a death sentence, and people seem capable to find triggers and ease the situation.
 Each panic attack finishes.
 No way around it.
 I always try to remember that all things must pass, and this is not an everlasting punishment.
 In fact, there are more than 10 effective methods to stop panic attacks, but one should remember these are not magic pills.
 Constant practice is essential for effective treatment.
 I’m also up to psychotherapy, which is my trusty assistant on the long journey of self-conception.
 Anyhow, desire and time play an integral role here.
 Support from other people walks hand in hand.

 Anastasia is an enthusiastic writer.
-Her major is Journalism, so she has a passion and desire to discover something new and valuable.
+Her major is Journalism.
+She has a passion and desire to discover something new and valuable while writing.

 See the social media links below to know more about the author.